-During 2021, we carried out an assessment of water stress, an activity we conduct routinely every three years.
-The assessment - and our classification of a site as 'water stressed' - is based on external (WRI Aqueduct tool) and internal site surveys covering physical, regulatory, and social and reputational considerations.
-It further reinforces our priorities to mitigate water related risk.

-In 2022, We have performed Source Water Vulnerability assessment (SVA) has been performed for one our site on pilot basis to identify water-related hazards and risk associated with production.
-We will be extending this assessment for all our water stressed sites in next year.
+During 2023, we carried out an assessment of water stress, an activity we conduct routinely every three years.
+The assessment - and our classification of a site as 'water-stressed' - is based on external (WRI Aqueduct tool) and internal site surveys covering physical, regulatory, and social and reputational considerations.
+It further reinforces our priorities to mitigate water related risks and performed Source Water Vulnerability Assessment (SVA) at one of our sites on a pilot basis to identify water-related hazards and risk associated with production.
+For the Purpose of reporting Water withdrawl section (Page 34-35), Water stress sites are classified based on the Central Ground water Boards, Ground water Resources Assessment report 2022.